rouskinlab/seismic-rna/docs/_sources/howto/run/relate.rst.txt

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-You can give any number of alignment map files, each of which must be in SAM, BAM, or CRAM format (collectively, "XAM" format).
+You can give any number of alignment map files, each of which must be in SAM, BAM, or CRAM (collectively, "XAM") format.
 See :doc:`../../formats/data/xam` for more information.

 .. note::